FlowerEatsFish/eslite-com-crawler/README.md

 ## Requirements

-- This construct uses [Axios.js](https://github.com/axios/axios), so you need to care about Cross-Origin Requests (CORS).
+- This construct uses XHR such as [Axios.js](https://github.com/axios/axios), so you need to care about the Cross-Origin Requests (CORS) and [mixed content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) if you use this construct in web browsers rather than Node.js.

 ## Installations